jasminedorathy/Java-Practice_questions/Other advanced programs.md

         if (isArmstrong(num))
             System.out.println(num + " is an Armstrong number.");
         else
-            System.out.println(num + " is NOT an Armstrong number.");
+            System.out.println(num + " is not an Armstrong number.");
     }
 }

 OUTPUT:

 Enter a number: 60
-60 is NOT an Armstrong number.
+60 is  annot Armstrong number.

 ````
 ## 146.Implement binary search in a sorted array.